iKarmaaa123/goals-app/README.md

 - ✅ Docker (installed Docker desktop if you are on a Windows machine) - [Download & Installl](https://www.docker.com/get-started/)

+For this specific project you can use whatever application you want.
+Just be sure that the application works on your local machine before containerising it.
+Also, be wary of what application port your application is listening to, and that you are mapping the correct host network port to the container.

 <h2> Architectural diagram of the project </h2>

+Below is a visual representation of the infrastructure that we are going to be setting up in this project:

 ![Architecture](images/Architecture.drawio.png)